hammackj/kekkan/README.markdown

 If you have any problems, bugs or feature requests please use the [github issue tracker](http://github.com/arxopia/kekkan/issues).

 # Contact
-You can reach me at kekkan[at]arxopia[dot]com.
+You can reach the team at kekkan[at]arxopia[dot]com.

-You can also contact me on IRC as hammackj on irc.freenode.net, #risu
+You can also contact the team on IRC on irc.freenode.net, #risu